 space motion sickness (SMS)

-A condition similar to ordinary travel sickness, produced by confusion of the human vestibular (balance) system and the absence of a gravitational vertical; it is also known as microgravity nausea.
+Space motion sickness is a condition similar to ordinary travel sickness, produced by confusion of the human vestibular (balance) system and the absence of a gravitational vertical.
+It is also known as microgravity nausea.
 About one-third of Apollo crewmembers reported some level of SMS, rising to 60% on the longer-duration Skylab missions.
 During Space Shuttle flights the incidence of SMS in first-time astronauts has also been about 60%.
 Treatment with such medications as intramuscular promethazine (Phenergan) has been effective, and the nausea tends to wear off two to three days into the flight.